SpadesX/SpadesX/README.md

 # SpadesX

 ## What is SpadesX and why ?
-TL;DR Ace of Spades server written in C
-Now if you would like to know the full picture read bellow:
+TL;DR Ace of Spades server written in C (Currently in full on development and thus early Alpha) Now if you would like to know the full picture read bellow:

 SpadesX is project started by 3 people.